 If you need to change colors and the horizontal neighboring pixel is the same color, you can easily pull the yarn over and then crochet over the pulled (“carried”) red yarn to make the pixel.

 5. Tip for C2C Color Changes

-If you need to crochet a C2C pixel that is further down, do not carry the yarn unless the neighboring colors are the same.
-In the below example, it’s not and you need to pick up the yarn again.
+If you need to crochet a C2C pixel that is farther away, do not carry the yarn unless the neighboring colors are the same.
+In the below example, the colors are not the same and you need to pick up the yarn again.
 You could start a new bobbin, but in this case, you pull a big loop and let the loop hang.
 That prevents the yarn from being unraveled and you have enough yarn later to weave in your ends.
 Then continue to crochet.

 You now learned 5 easy tips to change color in corner to corner.
 I show all steps more visually below in the video.
 I mention in the video I have 3 tips when it’s actually 5.
 But I combined a few tips so I said 3.

 Subscribe to my Youtube Channel here:

 Here is my Corner to Corner (C2C) Youtube Playlist which has MORE C2C videos!
 Check it out:

 I hope you love this tutorial on how to change colors in C2C as much as I do.
 If you love this tutorial and technique, please use the social media share buttons above or below and share this pattern link with the world and your friends.

 I also have more stitches you might want to learn.
 Check out my Ultimate List of Advanced Crochet Stitches for more inspiration.